tianxi1118/Getting-and-Cleaning-Data-Course-Project/README.md

 Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## documents delivered for this project
+## Documents delivered for this project

-1) a tidy data set
+1) a tidy data set.
-2) a link to a Github repository with run_analysis.R for performing the analysis
+2) a link to a Github repository with run_analysis.R for performing the analysis.
 3) a code book that describes the variables, the data, and any transformations or work that is performed to clean up the data called CodeBook.md.
 4) a README.md in the repo with scripts.
 This repo explains how all of the scripts work and how they are connected.